alexa-samples/skill-sample-nodejs-buttons-colorchanger/instructions/2 - deployment-cli.md

 **Important: The Gadgets Skill API is in beta and is subject to change at any time without notice.
 We welcome your feedback.**

-These instructions show how to create a skill called Color Changer, which demonstrates the core functionality of an [Echo Button](https://www.amazon.com/Echo-Buttons-Alexa-Gadget-Pack/dp/B072C4KCQH) skill.
-It covers [roll call](https://developer.amazon.com/docs/gadget-skills/discover-echo-buttons.html#goals), starting and stopping the [Input Handler](https://developer.amazon.com/docs/gadget-skills/receive-echo-button-events.html#flow), and [defining animations](https://developer.amazon.com/docs/gadget-skills/control-echo-buttons.html#animate) for different button events.
-It also demonstrates how Echo Buttons can interrupt text-to-speech (TTS).

 ## Pre-requisites

 * Node.js (> v6.9)